Platform

 Verify the signature

 Always verify X-Talki-Signature before trusting the payload.
-Use the raw request body — not the parsed JSON — to compute the HMAC.
+Compute the HMAC over the raw request body — not the parsed JSON.

 Node.js / Express